lupyuen/bl602_expander/README.md

 When handling GPIO Interrupts, our GPIO Expander needs to demultiplex the `BL602_IRQ_GPIO_INT0` IRQ into multiple GPIO Interrupts.

-As noted by Robert Lipe, attaching a BL602 GPIO Interrupt Handler is hard...
+As noted (eloquently) by Robert Lipe, attaching a BL602 GPIO Interrupt Handler is hard (because our stars are misaligned)...

 -   ["Buttons on BL602 NuttX"](https://www.robertlipe.com/buttons-on-bl602-nuttx/)

-Let's fix this with our GPIO Expander for Apache NuttX RTOS...
+Let's fix this with our GPIO Expander for Apache NuttX RTOS.

 ## Push Button Interrupt

-To handle the GPIO Interrupt that's triggered when we press the Push Button on PineDio Stack...
+Now With BL602 GPIO Expander, here's how we handle the GPIO Interrupt that's triggered when we press the Push Button on PineDio Stack...

 ```c
 #include <nuttx/ioexpander/gpio.h>